100 Essential American Songs

 in sheet music or record sales.

-The year 2009 marks the the 250th anniversary of the
+The year 2009 marked the the 250th anniversary of the

 FIRST SONG WRITTEN BY AN AMERICAN.

-To honor this anniversary, a survey of recommended recordings is being prepared listing American music from 1759 to 1959.
+To honor this anniversary, a survey of recommended recordings has been compiled listing essential American music.

-The recordings will include a cross section of music, including 18th century psalm tunes, 19th century patriotic songs; 20th century classical, jazz, stage & screen, country & western, rock, and rhythm & blues songs, plus more music.
+The recordings include a cross section of music, including 18th century psalm tunes, 19th century patriotic songs; 20th century classical, jazz, stage & screen, and popular songs.

 The Civil War